AtikinShubh/AtikinShubh/README.md

-- 👋 Hi, I’m @AtikinShubh
+- 👋 Hi, I’m @shubham pancharas
+- 👋 Hi, This is my 2nd github account, and this is just for my fun, i am just getting log of my works in different domain.
-- 👀 I’m interested in Programming Language
+- 👀 I’m interested in Programming Language, framworks
-# 🌱 I’m currently learning Python
+# 🌱 I’m currently learning Python, web dev, cybersecurity and what not.
--  💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects
 - 📫 you can tweet me on @PancharasShubh

 <!---